Skip to content

 As examples we accept fermentation and saponification, but would not allow ethoxylation, propoxylation and quaternization.

-Toothpaste questions
+Toothpaste Questions

 Transition toothpaste is perfect for that age when kids have outgrown fruity or bubblegum toothpaste flavors, but don't yet like the strong mint flavors in many adult toothpastes.
 To help make the switch, try a transition toothpaste with a minty flavor that’s a little more grown-up but still subtle.
 Consult your child’s dentist to ensure they’re using the correct type and amount of toothpaste.